iancze/iancze.github.io/content/courses/astro589/lectures/03-fourier-transform-II/index.md

 f(x) * g(x) \leftrightharpoons F(s)G(s).
 $$

 This is an *extremely* useful theorem.
 At least in my career, this, and concepts related to sampling, have been the ones I have used the most often.
-You may have already used this theorem (numerically) if you've ever carried out a convolution operation using FFTconvolve functions in Python, which can be dramatically faster than directly implementing the convolution, at least for certain array sizes.
+You may have already used this theorem (numerically) if you've ever carried out a convolution operation using [scipy.signal.fftconvolve](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.fftconvolve.html) in Python, which can be dramatically faster than directly implementing the convolution, at least for certain array sizes.

 ### Rayleigh's theorem (Parseval's theorem for Fourier Series)